olljor/thesis-project-source-code/README.md

-# thesis-project-source-code
+# Performance Evaluation of Two Machine Learning Algorithms for Classification in a Production Line
+### Comparing Artificial Neural Network and Support Vector Machine using a Quasi-Experiment
-This is the source code of a thesis project conducted at the University of Skövde by Olle Jörlid &amp; Erik Sundbeck
+This is the source code of a BA thesis project conducted at the University of Skövde by Olle Jörlid &amp; Erik Sundbeck.

+### Abstract
+This thesis investigated the possibility of using machine learning algorithms for classifying items in a queuing system to optimize a production line.
+The evaluated algorithms are Artificial Neural Network (ANN) and Support Vector Machine (SVM), selected based on other research projects.
+A quasi-experiment evaluates the two machine learning algorithms trained on the same data.
+The dataset used in the experiment was complex and contained 47,212 rows of samples with features of items from a production setting.
+Both models performed better than the current system, with ANN reaching 97,5\% and SVM 98\% on all measurements.
+The ANN and SVM models differed in training time where ANN took almost 205 seconds and SVM took 1.97 seconds, ANN was however 20 times faster to classify.
+We conclude that ANN and SVM are feasible options for using Artificial Intelligence (AI) to classify items in an industrial environment with similar scenarios.